ymzhang-cs/RandGen/README.md

 - Range
 - Number of generated numbers
 - Result
-- Special HASH code
+- Special Hash code
-- Unauthorized mark
+- Unverified mark

 ### Verified Users Service

-Verified users will get 10 UUID at a time.
+Verified users will get 10 UUIDs at a time.
-They can use these UUIDs to generate verified random number for 1 time.
+They can use each UUID to generate verified random numbers for 1 time.
 These record will be cited as **Verified**.

 It means that they cannot generate multiple times to get a special number.
-Every use of UUID-Generation will be supervised, and every UUID is connected to a fixed nickname.
+Every use of UUID to generate will be supervised, and every UUID is linked to a fixed nickname.

 Notice: The UUID is irrelevant to the generated results.
 The UUID is just a tool for authentication.